corfyi/UCMCTrack/README.md

 # UCMCTrack

+> **[AAAI 2024] UCMCTrack: Multi-Object Tracking with Uniform Camera Motion Compensation**
+> UCMCTrack is a simple pure motion based tracker that achieves state-of-the-art performance on multiple datasets.
+In particular, **it achieves the first place on MOT17 without using any appearance cues**, making it highly applicable for real-time object tracking on end devices.

 [![arXiv](https://img.shields.io/badge/arXiv-2312.08952-<COLOR>.svg)](https://arxiv.org/abs/2312.08952) [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/ucmctrack-multi-object-tracking-with-uniform/multi-object-tracking-on-mot17)](https://paperswithcode.com/sota/multi-object-tracking-on-mot17?p=ucmctrack-multi-object-tracking-with-uniform) [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/ucmctrack-multi-object-tracking-with-uniform/multi-object-tracking-on-mot20-1)](https://paperswithcode.com/sota/multi-object-tracking-on-mot20-1?p=ucmctrack-multi-object-tracking-with-uniform)

-**[AAAI 2024] UCMCTrack: Multi-Object Tracking with Uniform Camera Motion Compensation**
+## 🚗 Tracking Vehicles with Moving Camera

-UCMCTrack is a simple pure motion based tracker that achieves state-of-the-art performance on multiple datasets.
-In particular, **it achieves the first place on MOT17 without using any appearance cues**, making it highly applicable for real-time object tracking on end devices.

-**Tracking Vehicles under Moving Camera**
 ![](demo/demo.gif)

-**Estimating Camera Parameter from a Single Image**
+## 📷 Estimating Camera Parameter from a Single Image

 ![](docs/camera_parameter_estimation.gif)

-## News
+## 📰 News

 * [12/29/2023]  **Open-Sourcing a Tool for Estimating Camera Parameters from a Single Image！** For specific steps, refer to Get Started.

-## Demo
+## 🚩 Demo

 This demo demonstrates the use of YOLOv8x as the detector and UCMCTrack as the tracker for real-time vehicle detection and tracking from a video file.
 The demo processes the video file `demo.mp4` to detect and track vehicles, saving the tracking results in the `output` folder. **In the case of significant camera shake**, UCMCTrack still has good performance without using any appearance information.